With the second largest voter-turnout in Aggie history, the results for this quarter’s ASUCD’s elections are in.

-Independent candidates Joe Chatham and running mate Chris Dietrich won the executive ticket, with 2,839 votes.
+Independent candidate Joe Chatham and running mate Chris Dietrich won the executive ticket with 2,839 votes.
 Chatham and Dietrich claimed victory with 13 more votes than L.E.A.D. candidates Lula Ahmed-Falol and Rebecca Schwartz.

 “This is just so amazing and I am so honored that UC Davis students voted for me,” said Dietrich, the first independent vice president in four years of L.E.A.D. executive control.
 “Joe and I have a lot to learn as independents.
 It will be quite a transition.“

 Of the 15 senatorial candidates, the six elected were A.C.T. member Justin Gold, L.E.A.D.‘s Shawdee Rouhafza, L.E.A.D.‘s Previn Witana, Independent Joemar Clemente, L.E.A.D.‘s Trevor Taylor and Independent Kevin Massoudi.